raspberrypi/hats/designguide.md

     GPIO14 -> UART_TX
     GPIO16 -> STATUS_LED

-**If a user boots a B+ with legacy firmware these pins may get driven so an add-on board must avoid driving these, or use a current limiting resistor (or some other protection) if that is not possible.
+**If a user boots a Pi with legacy firmware these pins may get driven so an add-on board must avoid driving these, or use a current limiting resistor (or some other protection) if that is not possible.
 Note also that a board must not rely on the pull state of these pins during boot**

 ## ID EEPROM